Iranian foundation ups price on Rushdie's head

 The U.S. ambassador to Libya, Christopher Stevens, and three other Americans were killed in Benghazi, Libya, last Tuesday and several other people have died in protests around the Muslim world against the amateurish video, "Innocence of Muslims".

-Iranian officials have demanded the U.S. apologies for the video and say it is only the latest in a series of Western insults against the holy figures of Islam.
+Iranian officials have demanded the U.S. apologise for the video and say it is only the latest in a series of Western insults against the holy figures of Islam.